dahlia/tofu/README.markdown

     list <- ["a", "b", "c", [1, 2, 3]]

 You can count the number of elements in the list.
-Use pseudo-attribute `size`.
+Use `count` function.

-    list.size
+    count(list)  # 4

-To iterate the list, use psuedo-method `each`.
-This method is higher-order function, and, function to pass to its parameters should accept one or two
+To iterate the list, use `foreach` function.
+This is a higher-order function which takes a function takes one or two arguments: value and optional index number of element.

-arguments: value and optional index number of element.
+    foreach list, (value): stdout.write(value ++ "\n"

-    list.each (value): stdout.write(value & "\n") # it prints elements of list
+    # it prints elements of list

-    list.each (value, index): {            # it prints elements and its index stdout.write(index & ". " & value)   # of list
+    foreach list, (value, index): {       # it prints elements and its index stdout.write(index ++ ". " ++ value)  # of list
       stdout.write("\n")
     }